curityio/dotnet-api-jwt-validation/README.md

 ## Further Information

 - See the [.NET API Tutorial](https://curity.io/resources/learn/dotnet-api) for further details on the example API's security behavior.
-- See the [JWT Best Practices](https://curity.io/resources/learn/jwt-best-practices/) article for further information on using JWTs correctly.
+- See the [JWT Best Practices](https://curity.io/resources/learn/jwt-best-practices/) article for further information on using JWTs securely.